What ground resolution do you need for your GIS mapping project?

 9:34

 When you are planning a GIS mapping project, ground resolution and scale are key considerations.
 Different resolutions are more or less appropriate for different scenarios.
-How do you choose the right resolution for your project?
+How do you choose the right resolution level for your project?

 At a glance: